christopher-besch/homepage/articles/24_new_homepage/new_homepage.md

 Among others I also had issues with
 - creating directories asynchronously (For some reason this is racey in Node.js),
 - creating directories in parallel (This one makes sense),
-- worker threads not being able to add jobs to the worker pool's job queue,
+- worker threads not being able to add work to the ([piscina](https://piscinajs.dev)'s) job queue,
 - a ridiculous undefined behaviour bug in transformer.js (or rather onnxruntime).
   It sometimes segfaults when importing (not using, just importing) transformer.js in multiple threads (Why?).

 ### Conclusion
-I really like my new homepage and feel confident I'll get to implement any new feature I may need.
+I really like my new homepage and am confident I'll get to implement any new feature I may need.
 The source code is [here](https://github.com/christopher-besch/homepage), of which some files are Open-Source.
 My [homepage_template](https://codeberg.org/christopher-besch/homepage_template), however, is fully Open-Source.
 Enjoy!